 The District's primary purpose is to protect against, detect, control, and/or eradicate any citrus pest or disease of concern in the commercial citrus groves within its boundaries.
 This is accomplished through participation in a joint powers agreement (JPA) with two other citrus pest control districts in the Central San Joaquin Valley.
 The JPA provides for the establishment and operation of the Central California Tristeza Eradication Agency (CCTEA), which performs survey, detection and suppression services for the three participating districts through operation of the Citrus Pest Detection Program (CPDP).

-With a significant change in the CCTEA's Effective Plan adopted during fiscal year 2017-2018, the focus of activities shifted from Citrus tristeza virus (CTV) to Huanglongbing (HLB).
+With a significant change in the CCTEA's Effective Plan adopted during fiscal year 2017-2018, since then the focus of activities shifted from Citrus tristeza virus (CTV) to Huanglongbing (HLB).
+CTV survey is conducted to a minimal level to just maintain the State Interior Quarantine for CTV.
+During spring 2022, 1,845 samples from 30 blocks were collected by hierarchical subsampling method and tested with MCA13 antisera.